7 Best Places to Retire and Live in Norway: 2023

 Norway’s offshore gas and oil reserves have made it wealthy.
 The government keeps a large portion of this money and uses it for public welfare, which makes life there simpler in many ways.
 The fact that its national pension fund is worth around $376 billion shouldn’t come as a surprise.
 The statistics for this year reveal that despite a single-track economy, both industrial and economic growth has surpassed forecasts and the future is still extremely positive.

-Read More: Best Places to Retire and Live in the UK: 2023
+Read More: Best Places to Retire and Live in Germany: 2023

 Less Crowded